onox/wayland-ada/README.md

 to generate the Ada bindings.
 This project has been vendorized using `git subtree add` and can be found in the wayland\_protocols\_ada/wayland-protocols/ folder.
+The core protocol uses wayland.xml of [Wayland][url-wayland] 1.21.0 and
+has been vendorized as well.

 ## Thanks